RedChase07/Taskbar-Audio-Visualizer/README.md

 1. **Audio Capture**: Uses WASAPI loopback capture to capture system audio output
 2. **Frequency Analysis**: Analyzes the audio frequency spectrum
 3. **Visualization**: Displays frequency bars that react to audio in real-time
-4. **Window Integration**: Creates a transparent, click-through overlay on the taskbar

 ## Dependencies